 What does it cost?

 You’re probably wondering what a bankruptcy trustee will cost you.
-If you are my client, the answer is nothing.
+If I take you on to do your bankruptcy, the answer is nothing.
 You do not receive an invoice.
 My fees come out of the bankrupt estate.
 If the bankrupt estate cannot pay my fees, I write them off.

 My services cost you – personally – zero.